tio/tio/README.md

 In addition to the Lua API tio makes the following functions available:

 ```
 expect(string, timeout)
       Expect string - waits for string to match or timeout before continueing.
       Supports regular expressions.
 Special characters must be escaped with '\\'.
       Timeout is in milliseconds, defaults to 0 meaning it will wait forever.

+      Returns 1 on successful match, 0 on timeout, or -1 on error.

+      On successful match it also returns the match string as second return value.

 send(string)
       Send string.

+      Returns number of bytes written on success or -1 on error.

 modem_send(file, protocol)
       Send file using x/y-modem protocol.

       Protocol can be any of XMODEM_1K, XMODEM_CRC, YMODEM.

 tty_search()
       Search for serial devices.

       Returns a table of number indexed tables, one for each serial device
       found.
 Each of these tables contains the serial device information accessible
       via the following string indexed elements "path", "tid", "uptime", "driver",
       "description".

       Returns nil if no serial devices are found.

+read(size, timeout)
+      Read from serial device.
+If timeout is 0 or not provided it will wait
+      forever until data is ready to read.

+      Returns number of bytes read on success, 0 on timeout, or -1 on error.

 exit(code)
-        Exit with code.
+      Exit with exit code.

 high(line)
       Set tty line high.

 low(line)
       Set tty line low.

 toggle(line)
       Toggle the tty line.

 sleep(seconds)
       Sleep for seconds.

 msleep(ms)
-        Sleep for milliseconds.
+      Sleep for miliseconds.

 config_high(line)
       Set tty line state configuration to high.

 config_low(line)
       Set tty line state configuration to low.

 apply_config()
       Apply tty line state configuration.

-        Using the line state configuration API instead of high()/low() will
+Using the line state configuration
-        help to make the lines physically switch as simultaneously as possible.
+      API instead of high()/low() will help to make the lines physically switch as
+      simultaneously as possible.
 This may solve timing issues on some platforms.

 Note: Line can be any of DTR, RTS, CTS, DSR, CD, RI
 ```

 ### 3.4 Configuration file